OguzhanAydin6/sentie-privacy/privacy/index.md

 ---

 ## 5. Advertising & Analytics
-Sentie may use third-party services such as Google AdMob to display ads.
+Sentie may display optional advertisements through third-party advertising providers such as Google AdMob.

+Advertisements are shown only when the user chooses to view them.

-These services may collect limited, non-personal data such as:
+These services may automatically collect limited information, including:
-- Device type
+- Device type and operating system
-- General region
+- IP address (for general location estimation)
+- Advertising identifiers (such as IDFA on iOS or Advertising ID on Android)
-- Interaction data for ad performance
+- Basic ad interaction data

-Sentie does **not** use photos, camera data, or aura analysis results for advertising or tracking purposes.
+Sentie does not access, store, or use camera images, aura analysis results, personal reflective text, or account data for advertising purposes.

+We do not sell personal data.

+Users can control advertising and tracking permissions through their device settings.
 ---

 ## 6. Children’s Privacy